AKA Ronny Patinga, Yuntantji, Jampijinpa, Djambidjimpa, Tjambitjimba, Tjampatjimpa

 147 2020 Market Rank

 Ronnie Tjampitjinpa began to paint early in life and outlived most of his older contemporaries.
 He has enjoyed a long and fruitful career as a painter during which he has produced works in a variety of different styles.
 Apart from a small number of early boards from the early 1970s and generic Tingari paintings typical of the late 1970s and early 1980s, his distinctive trademark is bold geometric design.
 At their best these works, produced in the second half of his career, have a strength and power that commands attention while his lesser works seem stilted and repetitious by comparison.
 Although he painted before Bardon left Papunya, his best results have been for works created during the 1990s.
 This is quite the reverse of the other ‘Bardon’ artists.
 His early works are rare and do not share the visual strength of the early boards by many of the older men.
 While Ronnie has painted only occasionally for Papunya Tula since the mid to late 1990s it has been works with this provenance which have dominated his highest secondary market results.
 His top twenty sales have been for predominantly large works painted for private dealers and it is expected that major pieces like these will continue to increase in value, while his many minor works will languish.

-Ronnie’s offerings at auction have been voluminous with 450 works offered for sale since they first appeared in 1995, and his clearance rate low at just 45%.
-Due principally to his independence as an artist in a market where provenance was formerly considered so important, the value of his paintings have been related to several factors other than size.
+Ronnie’s offerings at auction have been voluminous with 460 works offered for sale since they first appeared in 1995, and his clearance rate under 50%.
+THis is due principally to his independence as an artist in a market where provenance was formerly considered so important, the value of his paintings have been related to several factors other than size.